ElgarL/GroupManager/CONFIG.md

 ```
 In this example you would be expected to maintain several sets of config files.
 Skylands and Skylands2 will share the Skylands folder.
 Mainworld, and the MainWorld_nether will share a folder.
 Hardcore will use the groups files from MainWorld but will have its own user file, and all other worlds will use the Hardcore user file and Mainworld groups file.

-## group
+## Group
 Located at: plugins/GroupManager/worlds/<worldname>/group.yml

 This is the main and most important config file.
 This is where you declare the groups for which you are going to be using.
 The example config file is a little too big to post here, but it will be automatically generated the first time you start GM.

-The basics of group manager can be summed up by the example shown here:
+The basics of GroupManager can be summed up by the example shown here:
 ```
 groups:
   Default: